Can I finance a home purchase in Costa Rica?

 You might be able to find a lender in your home country for an equity loan on the assets that you own.

 Not all lenders are willing to allow you to use the equity loan for an investment in a foreign country.
 Some do.
-The advantage would be that your interest rate will be considerably lower than any interest rates you might find in Costa Rica.
+The advantage would be that your interest rate will be considerably lower than any interest rate you might find in Costa Rica.
 Even if they are regular bank rates.

 Check with your banker for equity loan options.